-- We issued an unqualified opinion on the Agency's financial statements. - We noted no instances of noncompliance that were material to the financial statements of the Agency. - We issued an unqualified opinion on the Agency's compliance with requirements applicable to its major federal programs. - We reported no findings, which are required to be disclosed under OMB Circular A-133. - We noted in our Independent Auditor's Report on Financial Statements that the Schedule of Expenditures of Federal Awards was fairly presented. - The dollar threshold used to distinguish between Type A and Type B programs, as prescribed by OMB Circular A-133, was \$300,000. - The Agency did not qualify as a low-risk auditee under OMB Circular A-133. - The following were major programs during the period under audit:
+- An unqualified opinion was issued on the Agency's financial statements. - We noted no instances of noncompliance that were material to the financial statements of the Agency. - We issued an unqualified opinion on the Agency's compliance with requirements applicable to its major federal programs. - We reported no findings which are required to be disclosed under OMB Circular A-133. - We noted in our Independent Auditor's Report on Financial Statements that the Schedule of Expenditures of Federal Awards was fairly presented. - The dollar threshold used to distinguish between Type A and Type B programs, as prescribed by OMB Circular A-133, was \$300,000. - The Agency did not qualify as a low-risk auditee under OMB Circular A-133. - The following were major programs during the period under audit: - CFDA No. Program Title - 66.605 Performance Partnership Grant 66.606 Surveys, Studies, Investigation and Special Purpose Grants Cluster Special Programs for the Aging - Title 111

-Independent Auditor's Report on Compliance and Internal Control over Financial Reporting in Accordance with Government Auditing Standards
+Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters in Accordance with Government Auditing Standards

-Southwest Clean Air Agency Clark County July 1, 2003 through June 30, 2004
+Southwest Clean Air Agency Clark County July 1, 2004 through June 30, 2005

-We have audited the financial statements of the Southwest Clean Air Agency, Clark County, Washington, as of and for the year ended June 30, 2004, and have issued our report thereon dated November 19, 2004.
-We conducted our audit in accordance with governmental auditing standards generally accepted in the United States of America, issued by the Comptroller General of the United States.
+We have audited the financial statements of the Southwest Clean Air Agency, Clark County, Washington, as of and for the year ended June 30, 2005, and have issued our report thereon dated December 1, 2005.

+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.